Joni Mitchell: 1964–1967: Career beginnings, motherhood, and first marriage

 Mitchell discovered that she was pregnant by her Calgary ex-boyfriend Brad MacMath in late 1964.
 She later wrote, "[He] left me three months pregnant in an attic room with no money and winter coming on and only a fireplace for heat.
 The spindles of the banister were gap-toothed—fuel for last winter's occupants."
 She gave birth to a baby girl in February 1965.
 Unable to provide for her daughter, Kelly Dale Anderson, she placed her for adoption.
-The experience remained private for most of Mitchell's career, although she alluded to it in several songs, such as "Little Green", which she performed in the 1960s and recorded eventually for the 1971 album Blue.
+The experience remained private for most of Mitchell's career, although she alluded to it in several songs, such as "Little Green", which she performed in the 1960s and recorded for the 1971 album Blue.
 In "Chinese Cafe", from the 1982 album Wild Things Run Fast, Mitchell sang, "Your kids are coming up straight / My child's a stranger / I bore her / But I could not raise her."
-These lyrics did not receive wide attention at the time.

 The existence of Mitchell's daughter was not publicly known until 1993, when a roommate from Mitchell's art school days in the 1960s sold the story of the adoption to a tabloid magazine.
 By that time, Mitchell's daughter, renamed Kilauren Gibb, had already begun a search for her biological parents.
 Mitchell and her daughter met in 1997.
-After the reunion, Mitchell said that she lost interest in songwriting, and she later identified her daughter's birth and her inability to take care of her as the moment when her songwriting inspiration had really begun.
-When she could not express herself to the person she wanted to talk to, she became attuned to the whole world, and she began to write personally.
+After the reunion, Mitchell said that she lost interest in songwriting, and she later identified her daughter's birth and her inability to take care of her as the moment when her songwriting inspiration had begun.